 The Hathorn House, which is now home to the Country Store, is comprised of two heavy timber frame sections.
 The second oldest building in the Village, its original section was constructed in 1722.
 The first section, which is now where the front entrance of the Store is located, was built about 1722; it features joists, girts and plates with lamb’s tongue stops, two exposed gunstock corner posts, and two chased and flared corner posts.
 About 1780-1790, an addition was placed against the north wall (the back section of the building).
 The interior second floor was removed when the building was brought to the Village, exposing the interior framework and large chimney, which retains its original cooking crane.
-The mid-1800s shelving and store fixtures were purchased at the auction of a Thomas Fleming’s 19th century country store in Middletown, Massachusetts.
+The mid-1800s shelving and store fixtures were purchased at the auction at Thomas Fleming’s 19th-century country store in Middletown, Massachusetts.

-Cold Spring Grange
+Cold Spring Grange Restaurant

 Built: 1912.
 Original Building Name: Cold Spring Grange #132.
 Located on its original site.